temporalio/documentation/docs/go/how-to-send-a-query-to-a-workflow-execution-in-go.md

   - developer-guide
 ---

-You can also issue a query from your Go code using the `QueryWorkflow()` function as shown below.
+You can send a Query from your Go code using the `QueryWorkflow()` API as shown below.

 ```go
 queryType := "current_state"